daudix/daudix.one/content/about/index.md

 > Although Daudix may appear as just my online handle, it's actually slightly different persona; perhaps more silly and honest than the more "official" David, but they're so tightly tied together so it's fine to use whatever you like.

-I'm from the Siberian part of Russia, but currently live in ▒▓░▒▓░ (if you know you know).
+I'm from the Siberian part of Russia, but currently live in <abbr title="If you know you know">▒▓░▒▓░</abbr>.

 Some things I like: